 The starry night

-We had the chance with two friends to photograph the starry night !
+We had the chance with two friends of mine to photograph the starry night !
 Where?
-It will remain a secret 🙂 Here is a clue : somewhere in the Negev between Yeruham and Dimona.
+This will be kept secret 🙂 Here is a clue : somewhere in the Negev between Yeruham and Dimona.
 And not so far from Beer Sheva.
-These pictures were pretty hard to get because of the wind and the long time of exposure.
+These pictures were pretty hard to get because of the strong wind and – of course – the long time of exposure.
 The result is here !

 The decisive moment

 One of the photographer’s challenge is to be at the right place at the right moment.
 Whether for a barmitzvah or for a wedding, whether in the street or during a party, there are always moments that shouldn’t be lost, let’s call them “decisive moments”.
 The “decisive moment” has become the trademark of some famous photographers like Henri Cartier-Bresson.
 In recent years, I can feel this touch in the wonderful work of my friend Marc-Israel Sellem (in the field of press photography).

 These shots (the term seems really accurate) are like big fishes I managed to catch!
 It’s always a great pleasure to feel we have captured a key moment, the surprise of the bride, the spontaneous smile of the barmitzvah, the mother’s relief after the brit milah ceremony or any situation that one can freeze and that would disappear a second later!
 To stand at the right place at the right time… here is a selection of some “decisive moments” throughout my work.
 Enjoy!

 If pictures at the Kotel remain a must for a bar mitzvah, I admit I particularly enjoy seeing those in Black and White!
 Why?
 Perhaps because photos in Black and White always have something intemporal in it.
 Something very special and hard to define… And you?
 Could you define it?
 If you want to see pictures of the Kotel with colors you’ll find those in the Bar Mitzvah Photography section 🙂